Call +44 20 3662 6586 or +44 7900 882371

 In terms of a cavity wall, the ties used up to the 1980s were routinely not galvanised or stainless steel and are prone to corrosion and failure.
 Replacement is an expensive and necessary action in such cases.

 In terms of lateral movement in an older solid wall building, the slenderness ratio of the walls (its ratio of height to thickness) was not widely understood by designers up until around 1900 and some walls will bulge outwards over time, especially if affected by other issues or pathology.
-In such cases, tie rods are bolted to the timber frame inside the house, and painted metal crosses midway up a wall or a disc, restrains the wall and ties it back to the superstructure.
+In such cases, tie rods are bolted to the timber frame inside the house, and painted metal crosses midway up a wall, or a disc restrains the wall and ties it back to the superstructure.

 Overloading